davydovanton/davydovanton.github.io/_posts/2015-11-01-write-simple-lisp-on-ruby-part-1.md

 end
 {% endhighlight %}

-Last function, 'lambda' in scheme have this syntax:
+The last function, `lambda` in scheme will have this syntax:
 {% highlight scheme %}
 (lambda (arg1, arg2, ...)
   (block of code))
 {% endhighlight %}

-The first thing that comes to mind - to return a new `lambda` object with a new value inside `env` that will serve our code:
+The first thing that comes to mind is to return the new `lambda` object with a new value inside `env` that will serve our code:
 {% highlight ruby %}
 def eval(exp, env)
   # ...